blabla1337/skf-flask/markdown/knowledge_base/33-knowledge_base--Double_decoding_of_headers_parameters--.md

 -------

 **Description:**

-Double decoding is a problem which often occurs when multiple servers are used in which a configuration error is made?.
-A hacker can thus bypass the escaping to implement injections into the application.
+Double decoding is a problem which often occurs when multiple servers are used in which a configuration error is made.
+A hacker can encode his payload differently so it will not be recognised by an WAF or IDS and also bypass the escaping of the application.

 **Solution:**

 Only one webserver should decode/encode the data.